zgulde/dotfiles/README.md

 And you can now use your capslock key for useful things!

-Briefly, what I am doing is defining a new modifier key (like command, option, or shift) and binding capslock to that key so that we can create our own shortcuts with capslock + a key.
+Briefly, what I am doing is defining a new modifier key (like command, option, or shift) and binding capslock to that key so that we can create our own shortcuts with capslock + some key.

 ### My Shortcuts

+The general idea is to not stray from the home row as much as possible.
+Less movement = more effiency!

 - `caps + enter` : `=>`